marina601/discover-malta/README.md

 - Navigate to [Github](https://github.com/).
 - Create GitHub Repository using the CI Full Template.
-- Give the repository a name, in this case Discover-Malta.
+- Give the repository a name, in this case, Discover-Malta.
 - Click the green 'Create Repository' button at the bottom of the page.
 - Inside the repository click the green 'gitpod' button to initialize your repository.
-- Future access to this workspace must be gained through gitpod workspaces, clicking the green button in gitpod again will initialize a new workspace.
+- Future access to this workspace must be gained through gitpod workspaces, clicking the green button in GitPod again will initialize a new workspace.
 - Use the `git add .` command to add all modified and new files to the staging area.
 - Use the `git commit -m` command to commit a change to the local repository.
-- Use the `git push` command to push all committed changes to github.
+- Use the `git push` command to push all committed changes to GitHub.

 ### Create the Initial Django Project

 - Create a Django Project called "discover-malta"
 - Terminal: `django-admin startproject discover-malta` . (created in the current folder)
 - Verify that the initial Django project works - Terminal: `python3 manage.py runserver`
-- Django Migrations (Version Control System for the Database Schema) migrate, which is responsible for applying and unapplying migrations.
+- Django Migrations (Version Control System for the Database Schema) migrate, which is responsible for applying migrations.

 - `makemigrations`, which is responsible for creating new migrations based on the changes you have made to your models.
 - `sqlmigrate`, which displays the SQL statements for a migration.
 - `showmigrations`, which lists a project’s migrations and their status.

 - Apply the initial Django migrations: `python3 manage.py migrate`, add `--plan` to validate before commit.
-- Create Django Admin superuser account: `python3 manage.py createsuperuser` and provide required information.
+- Create Django Admin superuser account: `python3 manage.py createsuperuser` and provide the required information.
 - Configure static and media for Django.
 - Create the media folder in the Project root.
 - Create the static folder with the following sub-folders: `css`, `js`, `images`.